 Splash Pads Closed for the Season

-Both Queen Creek splash pads close for the season on Nov.
-1 and will reopen in March 2019.
+Both Queen Creek splash pads closed for the season on Nov.
+1 and will reopen in March 2020.
 Queen Creek offers a variety of other recreation opportunities including parks, an extensive trail system, specialty programs and classes, Horseshoe Park & Equestrian Centre, and a dog park, Pocket Park for Pups.

 The Town of Queen Creek offices and Recreation Annex will close on Monday, Nov.
-12 in honor of Veterans Day and Thursday, Nov.
-22 in honor of Thanksgiving Day.
-The closures will not impact any public safety or emergency services.
+11 in honor of Veterans Day and Thursday, Nov.
+28 in honor of Thanksgiving Day.
+The closures will not impact any emergency services.
 If you have a water, sewer or streets emergency during the closure, please call 480-358-3131.

-Hosted by the Queen Creek Town Council, this FREE, fun and casual community gathering is an opportunity for residents to learn what's happening in the Town and enjoy freshly-made pancakes with friends and neighbors.
-Town representatives and community partners will be on site to answer questions, display upcoming projects and share information about new businesses, new amenities, and capital improvement projects happening throughout town.
-The event will also feature Touch-a-Truck, an opportunity for kids and adults to peek inside the construction, utility and emergency vehicles that move dirt, dig holes, fix traffic signals and respond to emergencies.
-The event will be held Sat., Nov.
-17 from 9-11 a.m. in the courtyard at Historic Town Hall, 22350 S. Ellsworth Road.
+Wake up to what’s cooking in Town at this FREE community outreach event!
+Hosted by the Queen Creek Town Council, this fun and casual community gathering is an opportunity for residents to be QC Neighborly as they learn what’s happening in the Town and enjoy freshly made pancakes.
+Town representatives will be on site to answer questions, display upcoming projects and share information about new businesses, new amenities and capital improvement projects happening throughout town.
 Learn more.

 Use Caution While Cooking this Thanksgiving